-For a lot of folks, they are just deductions that appear on every pay stub.
-For folks who make more, this deduction disappears some time in the year, and after that, they get a “virtual raise” given they do not have to pay these deductions for the rest of the year.
+For many folks, they are just deductions that appear on every pay stub.
+For folks who make more, this deduction disappears sometime in the year, and after that, they get a “virtual raise” given they do not have to pay these deductions for the rest of the year.

-It’s actually a pretty simple game to play and well worth a couple of minutes time to create a little model to figure this thing out.
+It’s a pretty simple game to play and well worth a couple of minutes to create a miniature model to figure this thing out.

 Meet Jill for 2019

-Jill gets paid bi-weekly, lives in Ontario and works as an employee of private firm NUJAC.
-She gets paid a regular salary (assuming no bonuses ), so if we list the month in which Jill tells us “I stopped paying EI premiums in August” we can then approximate how much Jill actually makes in salary.
+Jill gets paid bi-weekly, lives in Ontario and works as a private firm NUJAC.
+She gets paid a regular salary (assuming no bonuses ).
+If we list the month in which Jill tells us, “I stopped paying EI premiums in August,” we can then approximate how much Jill makes in salary.